-You will be asked to complete a diary at approximately the same time twice daily from Day 8 through Day 36.
-The diary can be accessed using the "eCOA" application on your mobile phone or other personal device.
+You will be asked to complete a diary at approximately the same time twice daily from Day 8 visit through the day before your Day 36 visit.
 You will record when the swab is collected and any symptoms and their location.
 The doctor will review this diary during your scheduled visits.

-Anus and Genital Swabbing - During the study, you will be required to complete twice daily swabbing of the anus and genital area from Day 8 through Day 36.
+Anus and Genital Swabbing:

+During the study, you will be required to complete twice daily swabbing of the anus and genital area from the Day 8 visit through the day before Day 36 visit.
 If any new lesions occur in the anus or genital area, you will need to collect an additional swab from the lesion site twice daily.
 You will record the date and time of each swabbing sample in a diary.
 Each used swab will be stored in a vial and then stored at your home in a box provided by the site until your next scheduled visit.
 You will bring all collected swabs in their vials and turn them to the site staff.
 You will receive training on this swabbing procedure on Day 1 and Day 8.
 All supplies will be provided by the site including instructions to take home that you can review at any time.
 You can request for a chaperone to be with you during the training time by asking one of our research nurses.
 You can also request a specific gender for your study doctor.
 If your study doctor is the opposite gender, a chaperone will be present.
 Swabbing samples will be collected to:

-- Monitor if HSV-2 is resistant to ABI-5366 - Check if ABI-5366 is able to reduce levels of HSV-2 in participants with HSV-2 infection with RGH - To screen for HSV DNA.
+- Monitor if HSV-2 is resistant to ABI-1179 - Check if ABI-1179 is able to reduce levels of HSV-2 in participants with HSV-2 infection with RGH.

+• To screen for HSV DNA.
 This testing is specific to the HSV viral infection and is mandatory for the study.